justinekizhak/header3/README.md

 * Easy Customization Interface available.
 Send bug reports within the interface.
 * Keep Commentary and Change Log inside the file.
 ### Automatically adding GitHub project link into the header
-### Automatic addition of license into the header by extracting info from project "LICENSE" file
+### Automatic addition of license into the header by extracting info from project License file

 ## To install
 * `git clone https://github.com/justinethomas/header3 ~/.emacs.d/lisp/header3`